SoftDev4Research/4OSS-lesson/_episodes/05-contribution-governance-communication.md

 objectives:
   - "Design the minimum guidelines for people to contribute and engage with the project"
   - "Define how you would support your contributors"
-  - "Establish expectations and processes around contributions to the project"
+  - "Establish roles, expectations and processes around contributions to the project"
   - "Create communication strategies among people in the project"
 keypoints:
+  - "Having clear guidelines for contribution makes it easier for others to contribute to the project, improving it and increasing its sustainability."
   - "Having a governance structure that is appropriate for the size of the project, will support its growth, and make it more welcoming to new contributors."
-  - "Having clear guidelines for contribution makes it easier for others to contribute to the project, improving it and increasing its sustainability."
   - "Clarifying communication means and expectations for the project saves time for current and new contributors."
 ---

-## Clear and transparent contributions

 So far you have a github repository to share your project, you've added a license and metadata to it.
-Now, to make things even better, why not think about open contributions!
-We can start discussing some of the aspects that you as a developer of your software should have in mind to make collaboration as clear and transparent as possible.
+Now, to make things even better, why not think about inviting others to work on your project by making contributions!

+We can start discussing some of the aspects that you as a developer of your software should have in mind to make contributions as clear and transparent as possible.

 > ## Discussion: Why allow others to contribute to your project?
 > #### Time: 3 min